 Rest is just as important as having proper running shoes.
 Make sure not to overdo it as you’ll get stronger by relaxing and not over-training.
 Your body will tell you when it has had enough, so make sure to listen to it and take appropriate rest days.

 The day after a big run, your legs might be sore, so go for an easy walk to help relax and loosen the muscles.
-Taking a bath with Epsom salts helps muscle fatigue, such as our sports bath crystals and using sport massage butter to massage tired muscles, which contain arnica.
-Arnica is a therapeutic herb great for to soothing those aches and pains to help with muscle recovery.
+Take a bath with Epsom salts, like our Sport Bath Salts, which help ease sore muscles and break down lactic acid.

 Share your run progress with us by using #RMSCrun on your social posts so we can cheer you along.

 Who doesn’t love a good gift exchange party?
 Everyone is in their festive garb, the ‘nog is flowing and the anticipation of a pile of mysterious gifts awaits.
 If you’re...Read More

 Caring for each other and giving back to our community is very important to us, so important, “Be Kind” is one of our company’s core values!
 It’s with this in...Read More

 In March, we introduced you to the women of Kperisi, Ghana who make the shea butter you’ll find in our natural soap bars.
 The shift from using a vegetable oil...Read More